scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 The main goal of this workflow is to achieve successful Bayesian inference.
 That is, correctly retrieving samples from the posterior distribution of the parameter values, which are typically unknown before the analysis, using the information contained in the data.
+The major difference of the Bayesian approach relative to frequentist, is that it modifies the likelihood function (to be introduced later) into a proper distribution over the parameters, called the posterior distribution.
-The posterior distribution :math:`p(\theta | \mathcal{D})` forms the basis of the Bayesian approach from which we derive all quantities of interest.
+The posterior distribution
+:math:`p(\theta | \mathcal{D})` forms the basis of the Bayesian approach from which we derive all quantities of interest.